shienlong/parallel/README.md

 We are simulating a camera that captures images and stores it in a folder (/home/pi/Pictures/NewImg).
 The camera will be Raspberry Pi Camera Module which uses the Sony IMX219.
 The sensor on the Sony IMX219 is a 8-megapixel camera which performs very well in low light.
 The module is connected to a Raspberry Pi (Edge Pi) via ribbon cable.

-Phase 2: Data Transfer
+**Phase 2: Data Transfer**

-- what is happening in this phase...
-- The Edge Pi uses Node-RED to watch for changes in the folder that stores images captured by camera module.
+- The Edge Pi uses Node-RED to watch for changes in the folder that stores images captured by the camera module.
-- When there is change in folder, Node-RED takes the message payload and using SSH transfer the newly added image to RP master (/home/pi/Desktop)
+- When there is change in folder, Node-RED takes the message payload and using SSH transfer the newly added image to Pi@Master (/home/pi/Desktop)
-- This flow (enabled by Node-RED) automates the process to detect new images and transfer via ssh to master.
+- This flow (enabled by Node-RED) automates the process of detecting new images in the source folder and transfer the delta via SSH protocol to the Pi@Master.

-Phase 3: Data Processing
+**Phase 3: Data Processing**

-- HDFS (consist of namenode & datanode)
-- what is happening in this phase...
+- Two core components of Apache Hadoop are Hadoop Distributed File System (HDFS) and MapReduce
+- Because we're dealing with images, we're using an open source image processing library: Hadoop Image Processing Interface (HIPI) which is designed to be used with Hadoop
+- Once the data is ready, Pi@Master would then start doing the processing:
+  - The images would be represented as HipiImageBundle (HIB) format.
+A HIB is a collection of images represented as a single file on the HDFS.
+  - HIB would then run through the MapReduce flow...
+  - ...

-Phase 4: Result
+**Phase 4: Result**

 - what is the output